kantoniko/ladino-diksionaryo-data/pajinas/presentasion.md

 * Uza formas diferentes de las palavras.
 * Incluye traduksion(es) de la fraza an las otras linguas del diksionaryo.
 * Lista de [palavras en ladino](https://kantoniko.com/words/ladino/) kon el numero de egzampios kon la palavra.

-* TODO: Update the WhatsApp list
-* TODO: From word page to WhatsApp page that uses that word
-* TODO: From word to Una fraza
-* TODO: About page with link to source code and a list of contributors a translation of https://kantoniko.com/en/about
-* TODO: Update the About page with all the contributors.
-* TODO: stop sorting on the dictionary page!??
-* TODO: Echar lashon show in local timezone